w0rldwind/mina/README.md

 * Edit Node name as you prefer
 * Customize api (if required)
 * Edit the "time" required to load a node
-* Add reboot and additional commands
+* Add restart and additional commands

 Thanks to [w0rldwind](https://github.com/w0rldwind) for the original scripts!